-In order to help the government choose between the huge numbers of offers it was getting, it introduced a "high-priority lane" on 2 April.
+In order to help the government choose between the huge numbers of offers it was getting, it introduced a "high-priority" or VIP lane on 2 April 2020.

-The NAO report found that up to the end of July, about one in 10 suppliers who had been put in the high-priority lane were then awarded contracts, while the figure was less than one in 100 for other suppliers, outside the lane.
+The NAO report found that up to the end of July 2020, about one in 10 suppliers who had been put in the high-priority lane were awarded government contracts, while the figure was less than one in 100 for other suppliers, outside the lane.

 A problem was that the Cabinet Office, which led the process, was allegedly "not entirely upfront about how it was done", according to Tom Sasse from the Institute for Government.